YugabyteDB-Samples/yb-workload-simulator/README.md

 ## Create your own workload .java file

-You can copy and paste the "GenericWorkload.java" file into a new file, name of your choosing (The development team behind this app would like consistency in the naming so please add Workload" to the tail of your name).
-My demo is named "InstructionsWorkload.java".
+You can copy and paste the `GenericWorkload.java` file into a new file, name of your choosing (The development team behind this app would like consistency in the naming so please add `Workload` to the tail of your name).
+The demo in this example is named "InstructionsWorkload.java".

 ![image](https://user-images.githubusercontent.com/78859174/196455986-2a4df344-26dc-4fbc-a153-e3b66a71cb6e.png)